jobjo/popper/docs/getting_started.md

 ## Property-based tests

-A *property-based test* is one that, instead of verifying a concrete test-case, confirms that a certain *property* holds for a large number sampled data points.
+A *property-based test* is one that, instead of verifying a concrete test-case, confirms that a certain *property* holds for a large number of sampled data points.
 The technique was popularized by the Haskell library [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
 Using property-based testing effectively is a topic of its own and is independent of the particular choice of library or language.
 Here is a [good